 Released in the US on the 24th September 1993.
 The Good Son initially performed well, taking $12,520,305 in its opening weekend.
 However was equally dogged by critical reviews that were often less than perfect.

 While performing well on release.
-The result of the dramatic changes to made to The Good Son in script and vision are clear to see.
-Ultimately creating a film that never quite knows how to view its themes of childhood murder, animal harm and manipulation.
+The result of the dramatic changes made to The Good Son in script and vision are clear to see.
+Ultimately creating a film that never quite knows how to view its themes of childhood murder, animal harm, and manipulation.
 However, The Good Son also remains a brave step into the subject of childhood criminal behaviour.
-Even subverting the wholesome image of one of the highest paid childhood stars of the 1990s in the process.
+Even subverting the wholesome image of one of the highest-paid childhood stars of the 1990s in the process.